Standout

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns finished, art-directed HTML/CSS page sections for a design direction, listing specific section types.
-It distinguishes from sibling tools like get_design_direction and others.
+The description clearly states it returns 'Finished, art-directed HTML/CSS page sections' for a design direction, with specific section types listed.
+It distinguishes from sibling tool 'get_design_direction' by using 'AFTER get_design_direction', implying it provides the concrete output after direction is set.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.